specsolutions/specsync-for-tfs-documentation/important-concepts/using-specsync-with-cypress.md

 dotnet specsync publish-test-results -f cypressCucumberJson -r cypress/cucumber-json
 ```

-With the configuration and the steps above, the test results are now published to Azure DevOps.&#x20;
+With the configuration and the steps above, the test results are now published to Azure DevOps.